Documents: Baltimore man charged with killing, burning 18-year-old running with car thieves

 The Office of the State Chief Medical Examiner staff notified homicide detectives that Williamson died because he had been shot in the head, behind his right ear, and was partially burned.

-According to charging documents, Barron "did shoot with a handgun and kill Jeremiah Williamson and did conspire with other individuals to shoot and kill Williamson."
+The charging documents state that Barron "did shoot with a handgun and kill Jeremiah Williamson and did conspire with other individuals to shoot and kill Williamson."

 Williamson had a phone melted under him, a set of car keys near him and cash nearby.

-Documents show that a 2009 black Honda Accord, that had been taken in a carjacking in earlier in the day, and had been burned, about 150 yards from where Williamson was found.
+Documents show that a 2009 black Honda Accord, that had been taken in a carjacking earlier in the day and had been burned about 150 yards from where Williamson was found.

 Three suspects, including Barron, were charged in the carjacking.
 Williamson was also involved in the carjacking, according to charging documents.